janstaffa/tower/spec/arch.md

 By design the ALU can only perform a small number of operations.
 More complex operations can be implemented in software.
 This allows for much simpler hardware at the cost of more instructions required to perform some operations.
 Since the computer is Turing complete, any calculation can be implemented using these few operations.

-If the 8 bit numeral range is not sufficient and the number overflows the carry bit is set. the carry out bit from the previous operation can be used as the carry in bit of the next operation.
-This is done using the ADC and SBC instructions.
+If the 8 bit numeral range is not sufficient and the number wraps around the wrap flag is set, in the next operation this flag can be used in the calculation.
+This is done using the ADW and SBW instructions.
 This scheme allows for chaining of addition/subtraction operations and therefore operating on larger values than one byte.

-The ALU contains an Incrementer circuit capable of inc/decrementing, this component however is fully isolated from the ALU flags so if a number overflows inside the Incrementer the carry flag will not be set.
+The ALU contains an Incrementer circuit capable of inc/decrementing, this component however is fully isolated from the ALU flags so if a number overflows inside the Incrementer the Wrap flag will not be set.
 This component is mainly used by the CPU internally.

 ## 4. Control logic